chris-pinola-rf/documentation/content/ja/integrations/guide/aws-terraform-setup.md

 [3]: /ja/integrations/guide/aws-manual-setup/?tab=accesskeysgovcloudorchinaonly#aws
 {{< /site-region>}}

-3. `terraform apply` を実行します。データ収集が開始されるまで最大 10 分待ち、すぐに使える [AWS 概要ダッシュボード][5]を表示し、AWS サービスやインフラストラクチャーから送信されるメトリクスを確認します。
+3. Run `terraform apply`.
+Wait up to 10 minutes for data to start being collected, and then view the out-of-the-box [AWS overview dashboard][5] to see metrics sent by your AWS services and infrastructure.

 {{< partial name="whats-next/whats-next.html" >}}